Concussions may leave military members at increased risk for physical injury

 “Similar to findings of research in athletes, neuromuscular differences are detectable in military personnel following concussion compared to those with no concussion history,” Shawn R. Eagle, a doctoral research fellow at the University of Pittsburgh, in Pennsylvania, told Reuters Health by email.

 “Military personnel suffer an exceptionally high rate of musculoskeletal injuries, as well as concussions,” he noted.
 “If these neuromuscular deficits following concussion are in fact related to increased musculoskeletal injury risk, finding a test (or a series of tests) that is valid and reliable and can be used in clinics can improve our understanding of when it is appropriate to return a recently concussed athlete to play or a concussed soldier to duty.”
+For personal injury cases, get help from one of the best personal injury lawyers in Orlando, for legal matters.

 The findings come from a small study of 24 concussed male Air Force and Naval Special Warfare Operators between the ages of 19 and 34, as well as 24 control participants.
 According to the report published in the journal Medicine & Science, the concussed individuals had experienced a brain injury between one month and two years before the study.
+Americans faced with personal injury cases generally take legal help from the best attorneys who can guarantee that the processes runs smoothly in court.

 Based on the findings, the concussed participants showed faster time to peak knee flexion angle during single-leg standing, compared to control participants.
 They also had a longer time to peak torque in knee extension isokinetic strength testing, and larger knee flexion angle at initial contact.